 Try moving your focus from what you don’t like about your current job to how you might transfer your knowledge, skills, and passion to a new career.
 Lawyers can make good researchers and investigators, compliance professionals, business analysts, executives, and entrepreneurs.
 Some go into law enforcement.
 Many end up in the media or communications.

 Can You Have a Non-Legal Job With a Law Degree?

-Absolutely—most employers know that it speaks volumes about your intelligence and work ethic.
-It’s pretty much assumed you must be analytical, organized, good at project management.
-Plus you’re aware of the potential legal ramifications of business decisions, which can be really helpful to a company.
+Absolutely.
+Employers typically know that a law degree can speak volumes about intelligence and work ethic.
+It’s likely assumed you must be analytical, organized, and good at project management.
+Plus, you’re aware of the potential legal ramifications of business decisions, which can be really helpful to a company.

 Probably the biggest hurdle for most people is simply giving up the dream of being an attorney.
-But if you can open your mind and look at all the other options, hopefully you’ll find something that makes you just as happy, if not more so.
+But if you can open your mind and look at all the other options, you may find something that makes you just as happy—if not more so.